swarm-cloud/datachannel-native/README.md

 ## Development

-Install Android NDK 23.1.7779620 and export NDK env pointing to it.
+Install Android NDK android-ndk-r23d-canary (download from https://ci.android.com/builds/branches/aosp-ndk-release-r23/grid, and rename the folder as 23.3.12186248) and export NDK env pointing to it.

 Install dependencies: